Decide Before the Old Growth Forest is Gone Forever

 I have heard John Horgan say that he has given the First Nations a choice and asked them if they want to delay or cancel old growth logging and they are still in discussions about what to do.
 I understand these decisions are important, and there is much at stake on many sides.
 But if we delay any longer, it will be moot.
 The forest will all be gone.
-Turned into wood pellets to burn in England or soft toilette paper for our tender bums.
+Turned into wood pellets to burn in England or soft toilet paper for our tender bums.

 What a waste!
 What a loss!
 Something that will never be fully recovered.

 The fight for saving the old growth forest is not just about saving a few big trees.
 It is about saving a complete ecosystem of interconnected life forms -- animals, insects, plants, birds, and fungi that support each other and depend on each other.
-It is about saving an ecosystem that retains moisture, gives us oxygen and manages the climate around us and the entire natural water system.
+It is about saving an ecosystem that retains moisture, filters water, gives us oxygen and manages the climate around us and the entire natural water system.
 It’s about preserving habitat for species that are otherwise going extinct.
 It’s about preserving biodiversity.
 It’s about preserving the salmon.
 It is my understanding that, for First Nations, it is about preserving the capacity for the land to sustain their culture and their livelihood.

 We know now that in this era of accelerating climate change, the old growth forests are an important line of defence.
 They are an important carbon sink, absorbing carbon and storing it, and emitting oxygen.
 When they are cut down and replanted, they will not be a carbon sink again for decades.
 Thinking that planting saplings is a replacement for old growth is bad math.
 Not only that, second plantings are often all one species.
 They are much more vulnerable to drought and disease.
 The capacity of old growth to recycle water informs the weather all around them.
 They are resistant to and therefore protect us from out-of-control forest fires.